 The years passed, and it was not until the 20th century that the Lily of the Valley was associated with Labour Day.
 When the 1st of May became Labour Day under the Vichy regime, the red rosehip, then a symbol of the Left party, was replaced by the lily of the valley.

 At the beginning of the 20th century, it became customary on the 1st of May to give a bunch of lilies of the valley to relatives, friends or work colleagues.
 The flowers are a more general token of appreciation between people.
 A school pupil might offer a bunch of lilies to his/her favourite teacher.

 Picking lilies of the valley in the forest

 The French State tolerates individuals and workers’ organisations to sell them free of taxation.
 When driving around the country, it is not rare to see roadside stands or people selling wild lilies previously picked fresh in the forests.

-For families living near the countryside and forests, it is a rather good afternoon outing on Sunday (or Labour Day) gathering a beautifully fragranced bunch of lily of the valley.
-Back home, the bunch is put in a vase to decorate and perfume the whole room.
+For families living near the countryside and forests, gathering a beautifully fragranced bunch of valley lilies is a good afternoon outing on Sunday (or Labour Day).
+Back home, the bunch is put in a vase to decorate and perfume the room.

 A delicate flower…

 The Lily of the Valley is subject to seasonal weather variations in spring.
 In 2011, white bells were quite rare to find and relatively expensive to buy.
 This was due to an early spring season and too much sun in March and April.
 Consequently, the delivery of the wildflowers to the French wholesalers was down by 40% – 50%.

 Facts and Figures about the Lily of the Valley in May

 Figures from 2019